Event Horizon Telescope: Telescope array

+Published images

 Messier 87*

 The Event Horizon Telescope Collaboration announced its first results in six simultaneous press conferences worldwide on April 10, 2019.
 The announcement featured the first direct image of a black hole, which showed the supermassive black hole at the center of Messier 87, designated M87*.
 The scientific results were presented in a series of six papers published in The Astrophysical Journal Letters.
-Clockwise rotating black hole was observed in the 6σ region.
+A clockwise rotating black hole was observed in the 6σ region.

 The image provided a test for Albert Einstein's general theory of relativity under extreme conditions.
 Studies have previously tested general relativity by looking at the motions of stars and gas clouds near the edge of a black hole.
 However, an image of a black hole brings observations even closer to the event horizon.
 Relativity predicts a dark shadow-like region, caused by gravitational bending and capture of light, which matches the observed image.
 The published paper states: "Overall, the observed image is consistent with expectations for the shadow of a spinning Kerr black hole as predicted by general relativity."
-Paul T.P.
-Ho, EHT Board member, said: "Once we were sure we had imaged the shadow, we could compare our observations to extensive computer models that include the physics of warped space, superheated matter, and strong magnetic fields.
+Paul T. P. Ho, EHT Board member, said: "Once we were sure we had imaged the shadow, we could compare our observations to extensive computer models that include the physics of warped space, superheated matter, and strong magnetic fields.
 Many of the features of the observed image match our theoretical understanding surprisingly well."

 The image also provided new measurements for the mass and diameter of M87*.
 EHT measured the black hole's mass to be 6.5±0.7 billion solar masses and measured the diameter of its event horizon to be approximately 40 e9km, roughly 2.5 times smaller than the shadow that it casts, seen at the center of the image.
 Previous observations of M87 showed that the large-scale jet is inclined at an angle of 17° relative to the observer's line of sight and oriented on the plane of the sky at a position angle of −72°.
 From the enhanced brightness of the southern part of the ring due to relativistic beaming of approaching funnel wall jet emission, EHT concluded the black hole, which anchors the jet, spins clockwise, as seen from Earth.
 EHT simulations allow for both prograde and retrograde inner disk rotation with respect to the black hole, while excluding zero black hole spin using a conservative minimum jet power of 1042 erg/s via the Blandford–Znajek process.